neondatabase/website/content/docs/guides/branch-restore.md

 ## How branch restore works

-Neon supports several one-click branch restore methods:
-* **From branch's own history** &#8212; restore a selected branch to any point in your history retention window using a timestamp or LSN.
-* **From another branch** &#8212; restore a destination branch from another (source) branch's data, from either its current state or from an earlier point in its history using a timestamp or LSN.

 ### Restore from history

-The restore operation lets you revert the state of a selected branch to an earlier point in time.
+The restore operation lets you revert the state of a selected branch to an earlier point in time in its own or another branch's history, using time and date or Log Sequence Number (LSN).
 For example, you can revert to a state just before a data loss occurred.

 ![branch restore to timestamp](/docs/guides/branch-restore_feature.png)

-By default, the history retention for a Neon project is 7 days.
+By default, the history retention for a Neon project is 7 days for paying users, and 1 day for Free Tier.
 You can revert a branch to any time within that configured [retention window](/docs/manage/projects#configure-history-retention), down to the millisecond.

 A few key points to keep in mind about the restore operation: